csb6/adac/README.md

   - Some checking for redefinitions of names within same region
   - Package specifications containing the supported kinds of declarations

 No semantic analysis or code generation is currently implemented.
-The goal is to eventually compile each compilation unit into an object file so that GNAT can be built and linked with GCC.

 ## Building